Deep Single Image Camera Calibration by Heatmap Regression to Recover Fisheye Images Under Manhattan World Assumption: Proposed method

+\textbf{Training.} Using the generated fisheye images with ground-truth camera parameters in \sref{subsec:datasets} and VP/ADP labels in \sref{subsec:vanishing-point-annotation}, we train our two estimators independently.
+The VP estimator is trained using the modified HRNet loss function described above.
+In addition, the distortion estimator is trained using the harmonic non-grid bearing loss~\cite{Wakai2022}.

-\textbf{Overview.} \fref{fig-pipeline} shows our calibration pipeline for the inference.
+\textbf{Inference.} \fref{fig-pipeline} shows our calibration pipeline for the inference.
 First, we obtain the VP/ADPs from the VP estimator and intrinsics from the distortion estimator.
 Second, these 2D VP/ADPs are projected onto a unit sphere in world coordinates using backprojection.
-Finally, we convert 3D VP/ADPs to the extrinsics as follows.
+Finally, we convert the 3D VP/ADPs to the extrinsics, as described below.

-\textbf{Rotation estimation.} Here, we describe the estimation of camera rotation from the VP/ADPs.
-The estimation principle is to fit two sets of world coordinates and is known as the absolute orientation problem~\cite{Wang1994}.
+Here, we describe the estimation of camera rotation from the VP/ADPs.
+Note that this estimation, which is based on geometric calculations, is irrelevant to training.
+The principle of the estimation is to fit two sets of world coordinates and is known as the absolute orientation problem~\cite{Wang1994}.
 One set of world coordinates consists of the 3D VP/ADPs projected by backprojection~\cite{Wakai2022} using the camera parameters.
 The other set consists of the 3D points corresponding to these VP/ADPs along the orthogonal Manhattan world coordinates shown in~\fref{fig-sphere}.
 In our case, we focus on rotation without translation and scaling because all 3D points are on a unit sphere.
-In this fitting, we use the optimal linear attitude estimator~\cite{Lourakis2018, Mortari2007} that calculates the Rodrigues vector expressing the principal axis and angle.
+In this fitting, which has a lower computational cost than methods based on a singular value decomposition, we use the optimal linear attitude estimator~\cite{Lourakis2018, Mortari2007}, which calculates the Rodrigues vector~\cite{Dai2015} expressing the principal axis and angle.
 This Rodrigues vector is compatible with a quaternion, and we can obtain pan, tilt, and roll angles from this quaternion.
 Note that we regard undeterminable angles as $0^\circ$ when point detection fails or an image has one or no axes from the VP/ADPs.
-The appendix presents details of the rotation estimation.
+The supplementary presents details of the rotation estimation.